Police Blotter: February 9, 2022

 FELONY ARRESTS

-Wally Rodgers, 63, of the 21500 block of Hyde Street, Sonoma, was arrested by the Colusa Police Department at 9:39 p.m.
+Terrell Rice, 37, of the 1400 block of Stabler Lane, Yuba City, was arrested by the Yuba City Police Department at 10:25 a.m.
 Feb.
-4 on Market Street at Second Street in Colusa on suspicion of forging or altering a vehicle registration.
-He was booked into the Colusa County Jail.
+7 on B Street in Yuba City on suspicion of two counts of identity theft, possession of a stolen vehicle, three counts of petty theft and failure to appear.
+He was booked into the Sutter County Jail.

-Julie Y. Munoz, 39, of the 6600 block of Seventh Street, Rio Linda, was arrested by the Colusa Police Department at 11:52 p.m.
+Delinda Balderas, 53, of the 2100 block of Sanborn Road, Yuba City, was arrested by the Yuba City Police Department at 3:02 p.m.
 Feb.
-7 on State Route 45 south of Wintun Road on suspicion of forging or altering a vehicle registration.
-She was booked into the Colusa County Jail.
+7 in the 1200 block of Stabler Lane in Yuba City on suspicion of assault with a deadly weapon other than a firearm and resisting arrest.
+She was booked into the Sutter County Jail.

-William A. Uribe, 29, of the 300 block of Main Street, Grimes, was arrested by the Colusa County District Attorney’s Office at 4:40 p.m.
-Feb.
-7 at the Colusa-Sacramento River State Recreation Area in Colusa on suspicion of possession of a controlled substance for sale, transportation or sale of a controlled substance, bringing alcohol or drugs into a prison or jail and violation of parole.
-He was booked into the Colusa County Jail.

 DUI ARRESTS

-Eric T. Hernandez, 20, of the 1500 block of Glenwood Drive, Ukiah, was arrested by the California Highway Patrol at 6:55 p.m.
+Yonatan Cruz-Jimenez, 21, of the 1200 block of Kenny Drive, Yuba City, was arrested by the Yuba City Police Department at 1:42 a.m.
 Feb.
-6 on westbound State Route 20 east of State Route 45.
-He was booked into the Colusa County Jail.
+7 in the 1200 block of Kenny Drive in Yuba City on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and hit and run with property damage.
+He was booked into the Sutter County Jail.

-Alma Martinez, 25, of the 500 block of Cottonwood Street, Woodland, was arrested by the California Highway Patrol at 1:13 a.m.
+Corina N. Cox, 56, of the 500 block of Colusa Avenue, Yuba City, was arrested by the Marysville Police Department at 11:40 a.m.
 Feb.
-6 on southbound Interstate 5 north of Maxwell Road on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and driving without a license.
-She was booked into the Colusa County Jail.
+7 on Fourth and B Streets in Marysville on suspicion of being under the influence of a controlled substance.
+She was booked into the Yuba County Jail.